kemboi-73/alx-higher_level_programming/README.md

 # ALX Higher Level Programming Repository

 Welcome to the ALX Higher Level Programming Repository!
-This repository is designed to support the Horbelton School Software Engineering Program, specifically for students who are pursuing higher-level programming courses.
-Here, you will find a collection of resources, projects, and exercises to help you develop your skills in various programming languages and concepts.
+This repository is designed to hold all the higher level projects am doing  Horbelton School Software Engineering Program.Here, you will find a collection of resources, projects, and exercises to help you develop your skills in various programming languages and concepts.

 ## Table of Contents